cs448m/cs448m.github.io/assignments/tbot/README.md

 1. Start by removing the protective paper from the acrylic plate.

-*WARNING Removing paper protection from acrylic may be difficult$
+*WARNING Removing paper protection from acrylic may be difficult*

 2. Assembly the 8 solid v-wheels.
 This involves inserting 2 bearings into the wheel